 The tasks are developed around the Religious Literacy Framework of Knowing the Tradition, Working with the Tradition, Applying the Tradition and Valuing the Tradition, reflecting Stage 1 and Stage 2 outcomes of the RE curriculum.

-The data gathered from the assessment is analysed to inform learning and teaching in schools, to focus on professional learning and to recognise and celebrate learning in the domain of Religious Education in the Wollongong Diocese.
+The data gathered from the assessment is analysed to inform learning and teaching in schools, to focus on professional learning and to recognise and celebrate learning in the domain of Religious Education.

 The purpose for enrolling children in the parish sacramental programs is to assist the child in establishing a loving relationship with God, through the person of Jesus Christ with the support of the Holy Spirit.
 This relationship needs to be nurtured through regular attendance at Mass.
 Seldom would an elite athlete stop training and competing after winning a gold medal, a person's spiritual life is no different in that it requires constant practise and nurturing.